impress-org/givewp/readme.txt

 == Changelog ==
 = 2.33.2: September 18, 2023 =
-* Fix: Add validation for form status to prevent donations to donation forms with the status of "Trash"
+* Fix: Added validation for form status to prevent donations to donation forms with the status of "Trash"

 = 2.33.1: August 31st, 2023 =
 * Security: The donor default user role has been sanitized to prevent privilege escalation